 16 May Is Knee Valgus Always Bad in Weight Lifting?

-If you aren’t willing to read this entire article then please don’t waste my time commenting.
-Knee valgus is a very hot topic right now and I’m expressing my views on it.
-I was not sure I’d ever publish the following article but my recent interview with Travis Mash of Mast Elite Performance on his Barbell Life Podcast convinced me that I should.
+When I first wrote this article, I sat on it for a while before publishing.
+But ultimately, Travis Mash of Mash Elite Performance on his Barbell Life Podcast convinced me that I should.
 The section of this interview that discussed this topic can be listened to here:

-Let’s be clear about something from the start….dynamic knee valgus has repeatedly been shown in the literature to be a mechanism of a variety of injuries.
+Let’s be clear about something from the star.
+Dynamic knee valgus has repeatedly been shown in the literature to be a mechanism of a variety of injuries.
 My purpose here is not to debate that.
-Instead, I am expressing my OPINION on valgus and why it might not be as bad as we all think…IN CERTAIN SITUATIONS.
+Instead, I am expressing my opinion on valgus and why it might not be as bad as we all thinkin some situations.

-Second, I believe knee valgus should be avoided in the vast majority of people while lifting and as close to never as possible during other dynamic activities (juming, running, cutting).
+Second, I believe knee valgus should be avoided in the vast majority of people while lifting and as close to never as possible during other dynamic activities (jumping, running, cutting).

 Defining Knee Valgus

 First, DYNAMIC KNEE VALGUS refers to the UNCONTROLLED inward movement of knees during movement.
-To be categorized as knee valgus, the knees must move inside of an imaginary line drawn from the hip to the ankle, as show below.
+To be categorized as knee valgus, the knees must move inside of an imaginary line drawn from the hip to the ankle.
+This is illustrated below.
 Dynamic knee valgus often results from poor ankle mobility or gluteal activation during tasks such as jumping and squatting.
 Athletes demonstrating this uncontrolled valgus do so at both high and low loads.

 When research studies demonstrate a correlation between valgus and injuries, this is the motion they are describing.
-This is unquestionably a bad motion and coaches should address this movement fault.
+This is a poor movement, and coaches should address this movement fault.

 View this post on Instagram